 In February 2012, Gibson was named to Troy University’s Board of Trustees to serve as its President Pro Temp.
-He was first appointed to the Board of Trustees in February 2012, by Alabama Gov. Robert Bentley.
-Vance was selected by Gov. Bentley and approved by the Alabama Senate.
+He was first appointed to the Board of Trustees in February 2012, by Alabama Gov. Robert Bentley and approved by the Alabama Senate.
 Trustees are appointed to 12-year terms.

 He is married to Kate Vance, and they have two children, Carter and Andrew.
 They attend First Baptist Church of Montgomery.
 Gibson is a member of the Board of Directors for Wynlakes Golf and Country Club.